Release Party, Pakhus 11, Copenhagen, Sunday the 28th of September 2003

 Aaah yes, what better way to pass time between Safri Duo tours than getting a driver's license and a car!!!!

-Of course we will miss the endless nights waiting on train stations after the shows, but……oh, wait…
+we will miss the endless nights waiting on train stations after the shows, but……oh, wait…

 No, we won't!!!